 Earning your Master of Science in Nursing gives you the opportunity to advance your career and continue to pursue your passion for nursing and healthcare.

-With an MSN, you can pursue the path to management and leadership, specialize in an area such as nursing informatics or nursing education, or advance your patient care options as a Nurse Practitioner.
+With an MSN, you can pursue the path to management and leadership, specializing in an area such as nursing informatics or nursing education.

 Learn what American Sentinel has to offer: